elabit/robotmk/README.md

 ## Description

-**What is RobotMK?** RobotMK allows you to integrate the results of the great [Robot Framework](https://robotframework.org/) into the great monitoring system [CheckMK](https://checkmk.com).
-Great.
+**What is RobotMK?**

+`"Robot Framework + CheckMK = RobotMK"`

+* [Robot Framework](https://robotframework.org/) is a generic testing framework.
+It can test any kind of application with the help of *libraries*.
+* [CheckMK](https://checkmk.com) is a state-of-the-art IT infrastructure monitoring system.
+* **RobotMK** integrates the results of Robot Framework into Checkmk.
+It bridges the gap between infrastructure and application testing.

-**Why do you need RobotMK?** A monitoring system like checkMK does a very good job to monitor your business' IT infrastructure with checks for CPU, Memory, Network devices, etc. The reason why you are running IT is that you provide a service to users.
-Therefore you also should monitor what your users use, and most important: do it like they do.
+**Why do you need RobotMK?**

+A monitoring system like Checkmk does a very good job to monitor your business' IT infrastructure with checks for Servers, Network devices, etc.

+But in the end - the reason why you are running IT is to *provide a service* to users.

+Therefore you shouldn't only monitor infrastructure, but also *the services*.
+And most important: do it like they do.
 Use a real browser, mouse and keyboard strokes.
 Test from End (the user) to End (your IT infrastructure as a whole).
-This is called "End2End"-Testing.
+This is called **"End2End"-Testing**.

 Robot Framework can automate End2End-Tests for you (and much more).
 Integrating those tests into CheckMK is a great supplement.

 **RobotMK** acts as a bridge between Robot Framework and CheckMK.

-It consists of those components:
+## State of development

+**Is RobotMK stable?
+Can it be used in production?**

+Fortunately, the development of RobotMK is driven by customers who believe in the project and use already it in their daily business.
+This is where worthful feedback and feature requests come from.

+Even if they already use RobotMK in production there's no point denying the project is still in an early phase (= major version 0.x).

+As bugs are getting solved and new features are coming in, there is no guarantee that after installing a new version of RobotMK settings, output formats etc. will be the same or at least compatible with the previous version.
+We try to communicate this in the [CHANGELOG](./CHANGELOG.md) as detailled as possible.

+## Key features/components

+* RobotMK **bakery rule** - configures E2E clients:
-* RobotMK **bakery rule**: Use the CheckMK WATO rule editor to decide which remote hosts should be deployed with the RobotMK plugin.
-Define which suites should be executed there and the individual parameters.
+  * Use the CheckMK WATO rule editor to decide which remote hosts should be deployed with the RobotMK plugin.
+  * Define which suites should be executed there and the individual parameters.
+* RobotMK **plugin** - executes RF tests:
-* RobotMK **plugin**: integrated into the CheckMK monitoring agent, it executes Robot tests on the client side.
+  * integrated into the CheckMK monitoring agent, it is a kind of wrapper for RF tests on the client side.
 It gets controlled by the robotmk YML file which is created by the bakery.
+* RobotMK **check** - evaluates RF results:
+  * evaluates the RF result coming from the Checkmk agent.
+  * 100% configurable by web (WATO), 100% Robot compatible: RobotMK does not require any adaptation to existing Robot tests; they can be integrated in CheckMK without any intervention.
+  * powerful pattern-based definition system for "most general" and/or fine granular control of
+    * runtime thresholds: get alarms for suites/tests/keywords running too long.
+    * performance data: get graphs for any runtime.
+Even insidious performance changes can thus be detected.
-* RobotMK **check**: evaluates the Result coming from Robot tests.
-Define thresholds for any step within the test.
-Control which steps should produce performance data for nice graphs.
-Decide how to split up Robot results into different services ("checks" in CheckMK) - without splitting the robot test.
+    * service discovery level: rule-based splitting of Robot Framework results into different Checkmk services ("checks" in CheckMK) - without splitting the robot test.
+    * reduction of the output to the essential needs for an optimum result.

 Read the [feature page](https://robotmk.org) of RobotMK to learn about its history, features and advantages.

-## Key features
+## Usage scenarios

-* **Centralized control** via WATO: RobotMK is configured via a powerful rule system in the web administration interface of CheckMK (WATO).
-* **100% Robot-compatible**: RobotMK does not require any adaptation to existing Robot tests; they can be integrated in CheckMK without any intervention.
-* **Runtime monitoring**: ​RobotMK monitors the runtimes of whole suites, tests and keywords assisted by the pattern-based rule system.
-Even insidious performance changes can thus be detected.
-* **Pattern-based reduction of the output** to the essential ensures an optimum result.
-* **Flexible**: Create as many CheckMK checks as you want out of one single Robot test by using the **discovery level**.
-* selective **performance data**: granular control over the creation of performance graphs
+**RobotMK** is great for:

+* having both monitoring business-critical applications and infrastructure check within the same monitoring tool (Checkmk)
+* monitoring modern apps: Angular, React, Android/iOS based, ...
+Robot Framework has a long list of well-curated libraries
+* monitoring old legacy apps: even the oldest applications can be monitored with Robot Framework by using a image recognition based library.
+* monitoring 3rd party services: there are bunch of libraries to write tests based on REST, SOAP, TCP sockets, SSH, FTP, ...

 ## Requirements

+RobotMK works with any CheckMK 1.6x version and edition (CEE and CRE).

-CheckMK 1.6 Enterprise edition (CEE) is recommended to distribute the RobotMK YAML configuration to the monitoring agent.
-If you are using CRE, consider a worthwile [switch to CEE](https://www.iteratio.com/).
+*  Enterprise edition (CEE) is recommended if you want to benefit from the agent bakery system which creates agent installation packages and the RobotMK YAML configuration files.

-If you a fine to write the YAML configuration by hand, CRE is also appropriate.
+* Raw Edition (CRE) also works if you are fine to write this files by hand/generate by some other tool (Ansible etc.).
+(Nevertheless, consider a worthwile [switch to CEE](https://www.iteratio.com/))

 ## Installation

 You can choose between two ways of installing RobotMK:

-* by hand (cloning the repository, coping files by hand)
-* Installing as [MKP](https://checkmk.com/cms_mkps.html) from [CMK Exchange](https://exchange.checkmk.com/) (recommended)
+* Installing as [MKP](https://checkmk.com/cms_mkps.html) is the preferred way.
+  * The most recent release can be downloaded here on the [Releases](https://github.com/simonmeggle/robotmk/releases) page
+  * The latest MKP *reviewed by tribe29* (the Checkmk guys) can be fetched from [CMK Exchange](https://exchange.checkmk.com/) (not always up to date)
+* Installation by hand is only recommended for advanced users who love to get dirty hands.

 ![mkp-installation](img/mkpinstall.gif)